Achievable logoAchievable logo

 Meeting minutes

-Regardless of the record retention requirements listed above, each record must be “readily available” if the document was created within the previous two years.
-If FINRA requests recently created documents, the regulator wants broker-dealers to produce them quickly.
+Regardless of the retention periods above, each record must be “readily available” if it was created within the previous two years.
+In other words, if FINRA requests recently created documents, the regulator expects broker-dealers to produce them quickly.

 Sign up for free to take 9 quiz questions on this topic